ChaitanyaVSH/21doruidesign/README.md

    2. We can control the space between columns using justify-content property
 4. Responsive image
    1. Use max-width: 100% to let image shrink if it is inside a flex-item
+   2. Set align-self: start if image is directly the flex-item to prevent stretch effect on the image based on the space
+   3. If the image is set inside some div or span, there will be no stretch effect by default.
+5. FlexBox challenge 02